-Regarding the Marsden Pt link, he said the Government would be neither surprised nor discouraged at a cost of more than $100 million for a historic piece of infrastructure - the first building of a significant branch line in more than 50 years.
+Regarding the Marsden Pt link, he said the Government would be neither surprised nor discouraged at a cost of more than $100 million for a new-historic piece of infrastructure - the first building of a significant branch rail line in more than 50 years.

 The decision about the rail option is due to be announced in the next week.